MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/buttons.md

     - OK/[Do it]/Yes
 	- [Don't do it]/No
 	- Cancel
-- Expose only one or two buttons to the user at a time, for example, Accept and Cancel.
+- Expose only one or two buttons to the user at a time, for example, **Accept** and **Cancel**.
 If you need to expose more actions to the user, consider using [checkboxes](checkbox.md) or [radio buttons](radio-button.md) from which the user can select actions, with a single command button to trigger those actions.
 - For an action that needs to be available across multiple pages within your app, instead of duplicating a button on multiple pages, consider using a [bottom app bar](app-bars.md).

 ### Recommended single button layout